For appointments, please call 503-221-0161, ext. 4052.

-I spent most of my childhood in Austin Texas and graduated from Westlake High School in 1989, where I was involved in fencing.
-While I was in high school, I decided to become a doctor after watching my dad who was himself a physician.
+I made the decision to become a doctor when I was in high school in Austin, Texas, after watching my dad, who was a physician.
 From him, I learned that being a physician was not an occupation but a calling.
-I always admired my father becoming an advocate for his patients.
-I learned that the patient-doctor relationship is special and is based upon tremendous responsibility and trust.
+I always admired my father for being an advocate for his patients.
+I learned that the doctor-patient relationship is special and is based upon tremendous responsibility and trust.
 These are the qualities that guided me to become a doctor.

-Locations: Downtown, Tigard
+Locations: Alberty Surgical Center, Beaverton, Downtown, Tigard